lonelybluebird/lonelybluebird/README.md

 <p align="center"><I>IF I DON'T KNOW YOU, DO NOT COME UP AND KISS OR ROMANCE ME FOR ANY SHIPS</I>.
 I am <B>NOT</B> your lover, and I HATE when strangers try to do romantic roleplays with me.</p>

 <p align="center">I sometimes prioritize my best friend Rosalie, the person with the purple star/moon/galaxy themed OC named Estella, when she's online.
-Yes she's my ex gf but still she matters a lot to me, and I am still a HUGE simp for her OC.
+She matters a lot to me, and I am still a HUGE simp for her OC.
 I adore my friends and <I>PLATONIC</I>, PROTECTIVE, or JOKE interactions from them.</p>

 <p align="center">I will cuddle with friends as a duo or ship to protect them or myself from weird shippers who ignore boundaries.</p>